fn3d/terminal-hacks/README.md

 # terminal-hacks
-A collection of Terminal tricks to support my Debian transition
+A collection of Terminal tricks continuously updated to support my Debian transition.

 **Search for directories with a particular string:**
 > find . type -d | grep STRING